 Members of this group reflect the diversity of backgrounds and educational paths of thousands of students in health information management (HIM) programs.
 The Student Advisory Committee (SAC) collaborates with AHIMA’s leadership, members, and staff to create new resources and opportunities for students as they transition from students into HIM professionals in a complex health information workforce.
 SAC members: plan and present at the Student Academy at convention; advocate for the profession during Hill Day; support their fellow students in the Future HIM Leaders community in Engage; and assist AHIMA in creating the member resources to help students build the careers they want.

 Please contact the SAC at email@example.com.
-Applications for the next term (July 1, 2018-June 30, 2019) will open in the spring of 2018.
+Applications for the 2020-2021 Committee will open in the Spring of 2020.